 Syracuse Abroad students are limited to one Pass/Fail graded course each semester abroad.
 Pass/Fail requests are made online via MySlice and must be submitted by the Pass/Fail deadline announced in the program academic calendar.
 Pass/fail deadlines are strictly enforced.
 You may not rescind the option after the pass/fail deadline.

 - Syracuse University Students: The pass/fail option may not be applied to courses for your major, minor, area of concentration, professional option, or specific college requirements.
 Your home school may have additional restrictions and must approve any request for a Pass/Fail grade (see P/F (Pass/Fail) heading under section 8.4.1 of “Academic Rules” online).
 Students wishing to major in, or change their major to, a field in which they have previously taken a course under the Pass/Fail option must consult the department concerned, which will determine whether the course can be used to satisfy departmental requirements.
-Due to the time required for Syracuse Abroad to receive and submit forms on students’ behalf, SU students requesting Pass/Fail grading for any course are strongly encouraged to discuss in advance with their college recorder whether such a request is likely to be approved.
+Due to the time required for Syracuse Abroad to receive and submit forms on students’ behalf, SU students requesting Pass/Fail grading for any course are strongly encouraged to discuss in advance with their home college academic advisor(s) whether such a request is likely to be approved.

 Independent Research Designed Overseas